leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/2-innovating-with-data-and-gcp.md

 1. Images and videos are example of unstrustured data.

 ## Data Consolidation and Analytics
+In the previous module, I learned that unlocking the value of data is central to digital transformation.

+It was discussed the different types of data that businesses can access, and how you can combine them to generate insights and take intelligent action.

+This module will start by considering where data is now and the benefits of migrating your data to the Cloud.

+Then it will define key terms related to data storage, including database, data warehouse, and data lake.

+Finally, it will close the module by exploring business intelligence solutions like Looker
 ### Migrating data to the cloud

 When the company stores data on-premises